SNAP Benefits in New Jersey: How to Apply and Qualify

 SNAP Employment & Training (E&T)

-Special One-Time Food Assistance (Way2Go card)
+Special One-Time Food Assistance (Way2Go Card)

 Summer EBT (Summer Electronic Benefit Transfer for Children)